Reinforcement Learning with Action-Triggered Observations

-Theorem~\ref{thm:K-linearity} shows that $\Kpi(x, \ba)$, though defined over an infinite action-sequence, is fully captured by the inner product of a fixed vector and a bounded feature map in $\R^{2d}$.
-Given access to this feature map, one can use regression techniques to learn $K^*$, as we demonstrate for episodic learning in Section~\ref{sec:episodic-learning}.
+Although $\Kpi$ is defined on the infinite-dimensional space $\cS\times\cA^{\N}$, it is fully characterized by an inner product in $\R^{2d}$ between a bounded feature map and a policy-dependent vector.
+Thus, given access to $\psi$, regression-based methods can be used to approximate $K^{*} = K^{\pi^{*}}$ and recover $V^{*}(s) = \sup_{\ba\in\cA^\N} K^{*}(s,\ba)$, as we demonstrate for episodic learning in Section~\ref{sec:episodic-learning}.